Movement Overview

 Movement Route

-Movement becomes usable when Presence is carried, direction is recognized, continuity holds, and coherence lands somewhere real.
+Movement becomes usable when Presence carries, direction clarifies, continuity holds, and coherence lands somewhere real.

 Direction